Add a CatchPulse Global Allowlist

 Click Add Global Allowlist from the top right corner of the Global Allowlist page.

-TRUST LEVEL DESCRIPTION Trusted Application The application is allowed to be executed, but all the files that are created by a Trusted Application will be Not Trusted.
+Trusted Application - The application is allowed to be executed, but all the files that are created by a Trusted Application will be Not Trusted.

-For Command Line, type Command Line and indicate whether it is case sensitive or not.
+- c.
+Indicate whether the Command Line is case sensitive or not.

 -